kyrgyz-nlp/readthedocs_cleaned_projects_list/README.md

 `./manage.py getthedocs` -- writes all hosted projects info from `https://readthedocs.org/api/v2/project/` to database.

+`Note: scraped list of projects (12 months old) can be found in readthedocs_projects.json`

 `./manage.py scrapethedocs.py` -- crawls the saved projects pages